 - Switching lenders can mean waiting for VA approval.
 There are two ways that you might wind up waiting for VA approval for your supplemental loan.
 The first is using a different lender than you used for your initial mortgage.
 The second is using a lender not approved by the VA to automatically close loans.
 In either case, you may face an additional waiting period for your loan approval.

-- VA home improvement loans should be used to address real problems with your property.
+- You should use VA home improvement loans to address real problems with your property.
 Want to add a swimming pool?
 Looking to lay a blue stone patio?
 Well, a VA supplemental loan may not be for you.
 VA rules require your repairs and upgrades to for "substantially protecting or improving the basic livability or utility of the property."